Front-Grodno/Front-Grodno-JS-course-2021/modules/react/theme-1.md

 4. Install all required extensions ([react developer tools](npmjs.com/package/react-devtools), etc.)
 5. Render blank message (Hello World) with `React`.

 To implement this task you could use react online `sandbox` (optional), or start to configure basic project build from `task 2`.
-Commit sandbox link to your repository
+Commit sandbox link to your repository.